dotnet/docs-maui/docs/fundamentals/gestures/drag-and-drop.md

 - `DropCompletedCommand`, of type `ICommand`, which is executed when the drag source is dropped.
 - `DropCompletedCommandParameter`, of type `object`, which is the parameter that's passed to the `DropCompletedCommand`.

-These properties are backed by `BindableProperty` objects, which means that they can be targets of data bindings, and styled.
+These properties are backed by <xref:Microsoft.Maui.Controls.BindableProperty> objects, which means that they can be targets of data bindings, and styled.

 The `DragGestureRecognizer` class also defines `DragStarting` and `DropCompleted` events that fire if the `CanDrag` property is `true`.
 When a `DragGestureRecognizer` object detects a drag gesture, it executes the `DragStartingCommand` and invokes the `DragStarting` event.
 Then, when the `DragGestureRecognizer` object detects the completion of a drop gesture, it executes the `DropCompletedCommand` and invokes the `DropCompleted` event.